Sheffield Historical Society

 Walk to Freedom

-The "Walk to Freedom" is an twelve-year tradition where participants follow the steps that Elizabeth took from the home of her enslaver, the Ashley House, to the office of Theodore Sedgwick on the Sheffield Green to hire him as the lawyer to take her emancipation case to court.
+The "Walk to Freedom" is a twelve-year tradition where participants follow the steps that Elizabeth took from the home of her enslaver, the Ashley House, to the office of Theodore Sedgwick on the Sheffield Green to hire him as the lawyer to take her emancipation case to court.

 Picture